Use the Tab and Up, Down arrow keys to select menu items.

 Axial, torsional, transverse and bending loads; compound states of stress, principal stresses and strains; basic theories of failure for ductile and brittle materials; buckling including local buckling effects; basic energy methods; impact theory.

-To develop basic competency in the application of the methods of Mechanics of Materials to problems in Mechanical Engineering.
-The course serves as a foundation for subsequent, required courses: ENME203 (Dynamics and Vibrations), ENME307 (Mechanical Behaviour of Materials) and ENME302 (Computer-aided Mechanical Engineering Analysis).
+The primary objective of this course is to develop an understanding of stress and strain with an engineering application to common structural elements such as beams and bars.
+The course will develop basic competency in the application of the methods of ‘mechanics of materials’ to problems in mechanical engineering.
+The course serves as a foundation for subsequent, required courses (for Mechanical Engineers): ENME203 (Dynamics and Vibrations), ENME307 (Performance of Engineering Materials) and ENME302 (Computational and Applied Mechanical Analysis).

 Subject to the approval of the Dean of Engineering and Forestry

 Students must attend one activity from each section.